 The unit was created in 1998, as part of the Technical Services Unit and was set apart as a stand-alone component in June of 2002.
 Due to the broad nature of computer crime investigations, the unit works closely with many local, state and federal law enforcement agencies.

-The DFIU is staffed with four full-time members and four task force officers from the Missouri Department of Revenue and State Technical Assistance Team (STAT).
-One officer is assigned to Troop A- Lees Summit, and one officer is assigned to the Troop E Service Center- Sikeston.
-The rest of the unit is headquartered in Jefferson City.
-Additionally, two part-time officers are assigned with one at Troop C- Weldon Spring, and the other at Troop D- Springfield.
+The DFIU is staffed with four full-time members and task force officers from the State Technical Assistance Team (STAT).
+Several part-time officers from various troops are assigned to assist.
 These officers are cross-trained in mobile device forensics and online investigations and are specially equipped to assist the DFIU.